Updated December 30, 2019

 Lickinghole Creek Farm Brewery – Richmond, Virginia

-Richmond, Virginia has become an East Coast craft beer mecca.
+Richmond, Virginia has become an East Coast craft beer mecca — and is the next stop on our brewery road trip.
 Full stop.
 That said, while urban craft beer breweries have taken over many corners of this historic city, what’s still rare in the Richmond area are farm breweries, like Lickinghole Creek Farm Brewery, located about 45 minutes from downtown Richmond in nearby Goochland County.
 If you make the drive out to their location, and journey down the long gravel road to the brewery, you’ll find yourself passing their hops, pumpkin, and other ingredient fields before you roll up to their warehouse.
-This sets the mood to truly appreciate their beers, made with as many fresh, local ingredients as possible.
+This sets the mood to truly appreciate their beers, made with as many fresh, local ingredients as possible.“Work is the curse of the drinking classes.” ― Oscar Wilde Click To Tweet

 Their tasting room is largely situated outside on a large patio and seating extends to an open field adjacent to the warehouse with plentiful picnic tables and corn hole boards, plus an area for kids to play.
 Whether you’re here for a wedding, their famous sunflower field, one of their festivals-slash-beer releases, or just to enjoy a nice night outside with your dog and kiddos, there’s a little something chill for everyone.
 Brews to try include the Enlightened Despot, Magic Beaver, Three Chopt Tripel, and many of their riffs on these core beers as well as their huge selection of seasonal varieties.